cliftonfelix/Voice-of-Customer/README.md

-# h2o2.ai presents: Voice of H2O
-## A production-ready web application for Voice of Customer (VOC) analysis
+# Voice of Customer Web Application

 From retail to big tech, customers can be hard to read - and that's where we come in.
 Introducing "Voice of H2O", our cutting-edge web application for Voice of Customer analysis.
 Built on H2OWave, our intuitive interface and advanced analytical capabilities allow firms to bridge the gap between big data and individual customers.